 David DuBois, PhD, associate dean for research and professor of community health sciences, is an expert on mentoring relationships and self-esteem development for school-age children and adolescents as well as the evaluation of programs for these age groups.
 He studies mentoring and self-esteem promotion interventions that are provided to youth in schools and other parts of the community.
 His research has shown that these types of programs can promote resilience and holistic positive development, particularly for youth from under-resourced families and communities.

-Arden Handler, PhD, interim director of the division of Community Health Sciences, focuses on the exploration of factors that increase inequities in adverse pregnancy outcomes and examination of the ways in which the health care delivery system, particularly prenatal care, perinatal care, postpartum care, and preconception/interconception/well-woman health care can ameliorate these inequities.
+Arden Handler, PhD, professor of community health sciences, focuses on the exploration of factors that increase inequities in adverse pregnancy outcomes and examination of the ways in which the health care delivery system, particularly prenatal care, perinatal care, postpartum care, and preconception, interconception and well-woman healthcare can ameliorate these inequities.

-Jennifer Hebert-Beirne, PhD, associate professor of community health sciences, partners with stakeholders in Chicago community neighborhoods to explore how to build community health capacity to promote health in high hardship neighborhoods.
+Jennifer Hebert-Beirne, PhD, associate professor of community health sciences and assistant dean for community engagement, partners with stakeholders in Chicago community neighborhoods to explore how to build community health capacity to promote health in high hardship neighborhoods.
 This involves multilevel approaches to addressing issues relating to people, places and insuring equitable opportunity (schools, work, transportation, health care, child care).
 Her work includes leadership on the Community Engagement Core of the ChicAgo Center for Health and EnvironmenT (CACHET) working in partnership with the Southeast Environmental Task Force on the development of a computer application to track community identified perceived environmental hazards.
 This inventory will be used to advocate of policy, systems and environmental change strategies to fight environmental racism in Chicago.

 Uchechi Mitchell, PhD, assistant professor of community health sciences, focuses on racial/ethnic disparities in the health and wellbeing of older adults.
 She uses data from large, national surveys to identify the pathways leading to disparities in psychosocial outcomes (e.g., hopelessness) and biomarkers of physiological functioning (e.g., allostatic load, inflammation).
 Her research highlights the role of stress, social support and coping in maintaining health and important health resources, like consumer technology.